ssciwr/afwizard/README.md

 ## Features

-AFWizard is a Python package to enhance the productivity of ground point filtering workflows in archaeology and beyond.
+AFwizard is a Python package to enhance the productivity of ground point filtering workflows in archaeology and beyond.
 It provides a Jupyter-based environment for "human-in-the-loop" tuned, spatially heterogeneous ground point filterings.
 Core features: